AjaxGb/AllNightBBCode/README.md

 - `[quote]`
 - `[strike]`

+The script also fixes some pages with broken UTF-8 text encoding issues.

-If I notice more as I reread the comic, I'll update the script.
+If I notice more issues or missing tags as I reread the comic, I'll update the script.

 Please do make a [bug report](https://github.com/AjaxGb/AllNightBBCode/issues/new?template=bug_report.md) if you spot one I missed, or notice the script otherwise messing up!